Florence High School Senior Pictures

 Rylee recently told me that she was very nervous before her session.
 I had no idea!
 She is a natural in front of the camera and along with just a few secret tips and tricks, she realized there was no reason to worry!
 If something doesn’t look right, you’ll be the first to know and we’ll fix it right then and there.
 If a pose looks awkward, we move on.
 I check images throughout the session so if your eyes are closed or there is breeze right when I click the shutter and your hair is flying in your face, I know immediately and we can reshoot.
 That way we miss nothing!
 Ah yes, the joys of digital photography.
 I’m also a chronic over-shooter and shoot everything multiple times so when I pull the images from my camera I can select and edit only the ones where you look spectacular!
 How many images do I shoot during a typical senior session?
 Hmmmm, probably in the 200-300 range, and have been as high as 650!
 It depends on how much action and movement we do, and how much fun I’m having.
 If you’ve been out shooting with me, you understand.
 “Just one more shot” never means one more shot.
 It means one more in that spot, unless I find something else along the way, or you have a great expression, or we find a fun chair or…well, you get the picture.
 Ha, no pun intended, it just happened.

 For Rylee’s senior photos we started at my favorite ditch to take advantage of the beautiful Arizona desert.
-She arrived with professional makeup already done, including individual lashes (my favorite!) andshe had so many outfits!
+She arrived with professional makeup already done, including individual lashes (my favorite!) and she had so many cute outfits!
 We were very lucky to have such beautiful wildflowers and her blue dress gave us contrast for this lovely photo.

 Cap & Gown Graduation Pictures

 If you have the ability, always bring your cap & gown to your portrait session.
-If not, I do offer free cap & gown sessions in May that are exclusively for my clients.
-If you won’t be getting your cap & gown until right before graduation, we do have black caps & gowns available during your session, but of course you’ll need to order a tassel specific to your school and graduating class.
-I always recommend ordering an additional tassel from Josten’s ASAP and usually you’ll have it by October.
+If you won’t be getting your cap & gown until after your session, I do have black caps & gowns available during your session, but of course you’ll need to order a tassel specific to your school and graduating class.
+I always recommend ordering an additional tassel from Josten’s if possible.
+The last few years they have been unreliable, but many of my seniors are able to find the perfect tassel on Amazon.
+Yep, Amazon for the win!
 Having your graduation gear available allows us to do more than just a quick headshot.
-Combining your sports, hobbies with your tassel allows you to capture truly unique senior pictures that I know you’ll love!
+Combining your sports and hobbies with your tassel will give you a great variety of truly unique senior pictures that I know you’ll love!

 Creative Senior Pictures